eoinkelly/notes/erlang/beam.md

     * run erlang but not on the Beam
     * run erlang without an OS
 * Erlang on "mega core" architecture (aka 1000 cores)

+# How erlang code compiles

+the code you write goes through three major representations, and you can look at each of them.

+1. human erlang
+    * you write this
+1. core erlang
+    * kept in `.core` files
+1. beam vm format
+1. native code

+human_erlang -> core_erlang -> beam_vm_format -> native_code